fernote7/rnmethods/README.md

 # rnmethods

-This package was created by Fernando Teixeira.
-It contains numerical simulation methods for SDEs and Eropean Call Options simulations using different Heston implementations.
+This package was created as a tool to my applied mathematics thesis.
+It contains numerical simulation methods for SDEs and European Call Options simulations using different Heston implementations.